weizheheng/shipgit/README.md

     - Prefix for Feature branches: feature/
     - Prefix for Hotfix branches: hotfix/
     - Prefix for Release branches: release/
-3. Under the hood, git-roll will create the `production` branch for you if you don't already have it locally.
+3. Under the hood, shipgit will create the `production` branch for you if you don't already have it locally.
-4. Finally, a local local config "commit.template" will also be added to use a default template provided by git-roll.
+4. Finally, a local local config "commit.template" will also be added to use a default template provided by shipgit.
-    - You can view all the configs added by git-roll by opening the `.git/config` file with your editor of choice.
+    - You can view all the configs added by shipgit by opening the `.git/config` file with your editor of choice.
     - You can also edit the commit template in `.git/.gitmessage` if you do not like the default one.